Variety Evasive Subspace Families: Introduction

 It is easy to solve PIT in randomized polynomial time, as we may simply evaluate the input polynomial at a random point and check if the evaluation is zero.
 On the other hand, finding a deterministic polynomial-time PIT algorithm for general arithmetic circuits is a long-standing open problem.
 Such algorithms are known for some special cases, and we refer the readers to the surveys \cite{Sax09, Sax13, SY10} for details.

 \emph{Black-box} PIT algorithms are a special kind of PIT algorithm.
 A (deterministic) black-box PIT algorithm tests if a polynomial in a family $\mathcal{F}$ is zero by constructing a \emph{hitting set} for $\mathcal{F}$, which is a finite collection $\mathcal{H}$ of evaluation points with the following property: for any nonzero $Q\in \mathcal{F}$, there exists $p\in\mathcal{H}$ such that the evaluation of $Q$ at $p$ is nonzero.
-After constructing such a hitting set $\mathcal{H}$, the algorithm simply checks if the evaluation of the given polynomial at every point in $\mathcal{H}$ is zero.
-The problem of designing a deterministic black-box PIT algorithm is thus equivalent to constructing a hitting set.
+After constructing a hitting set $\mathcal{H}$ for $\mathcal{F}$, the algorithm simply checks if the evaluation of the given polynomial at every point in $\mathcal{H}$ is zero.
+The problem of designing a deterministic black-box PIT algorithm for polynomials in $\mathcal{F}$ is thus equivalent to deterministically constructing a hitting set for $\mathcal{F}$.
 To make the algorithm efficient, such a hitting set should be small and efficiently computable.
+Hitting sets are also called \emph{correct test sequences} and are studied in \cite{HS80, PS22}.

 From a geometric perspective, an $n$-variate nonzero polynomial $Q$ over an algebraically-closed field $\F$ defines a \emph{hypersurface} $\mathcal{V}(Q):=\{\alpha\in \F^n: Q(\alpha)=0\}$ of $\F^n$.
 A hitting set $\mathcal{H}$ for $\mathcal{F}$ has the property that for every nonzero $Q\in\mathcal{F}$, there exists a point $p\in \mathcal{H}$ that is disjoint from the hypersurface $\mathcal{V}(Q)$, or we say $p$ \emph{evades} $\mathcal{V}(Q)$.
 It is natural to consider the generalization of this property to higher dimensions/codimensions.
 Namely, we want to construct a finite collection $\mathcal{H}$ of \emph{affine $k$-subspaces} (i.e. affine subspaces of dimension $k$) such that for every \emph{variety} $\mathcal{V}\subseteq\F^n$ (i.e., solution set of a set of polynomial equations) from a certain family, some (or most) $W\in \mathcal{H}$ \emph{evade} $\mathcal{V}$, in the sense that the dimension of the intersection $\mathcal{V}\cap W$ is bounded by the expected dimension achieved by $W$ in general position.
 A similar property can be defined for projective $k$-spaces, to be defined below.
 We call such a collection $\mathcal{H}$ of projective or affine $k$-subspaces a \emph{variety evasive subspace family}.
 The formal definition is given below.